Sherlock Holmes (Stoll film series): Production

 Critical success returned with the second installment of fifteen short films entitled The Further Adventures of Sherlock Holmes in 1922.
 Elvey was replaced as director by George Ridgwell.

 A final collection of fifteen shorts was released in 1923 entitled The Last Adventures of Sherlock Holmes.
 The series was successful enough to spawn one last feature-length film, The Sign of Four released later in 1923.

 The Sign of Four featured a return of Maurice Elvey to the helm and the replacement of Hubert Willis with Arthur Cullin as Dr. Watson.
 Elvey considered Willis too old to play a romantic interest for Mary Morstan.
 Cullin had earlier assayed the role in 1916's The Valley of Fear opposite H. A. Sainstbury's Holmes.

 The series producer was Jeffrey Bernerd.
 For The Adventures of Sherlock Holmes, the screenwriter was William J. Elliott, except for The Priory School, which was adapted by Charles Barnett.
 For The Further Adventures of Sherlock Holmes and The Last Adventures of Sherlock Holmes, the screenwriters were Geoffrey H. Malins and Patrick L. Mannock, except for The Musgrave Ritual and The Disappearance of Lady Frances Carfax, which were adapted by director George Ridgwell.

 The short films vary in film length from 1536 feet (The Naval Treaty) to 2612 feet (A Case of Identity).
 The first feature film in the series, The Hound of the Baskervilles, is 5500 feet long, and the second feature film, The Sign of Four, is 6750 feet long.

+In 2024 the British Film Institute announced a project to restore all 45 episodes and the two feature films.
+As part of the 2024 London Film Festival three restored episodes (A Scandal in Bohemia, The Golden Pince-Nez and The Final Problem) were shown as a special presentation at Alexandra Palace with an accompanying live performance of new scores composed by Joanna MacGregor, Neil Brand and Joseph Havlat.